VTTI/head-pose-detection/README.md

 This is a fine-tuned model based on ResNet18 and trained on the SHRP2 Baseline and Crash dataset to estimate head pose by category.
 It can identify six categories "Center stack, Cup holder - console", "Forward, Instrument cluster, Left windshield", "Left window / mirror", "Rearview mirror", "Right window / mirror", "Right windshield".

 ## Setup
+The dependencies are

+- python3
+- pytorch
+- torchvision
+- Pillow

 I suggest using a python virtualenv to run the code.

     virtualenv vpy